VipereSolide/createaddition-1.20.1-fork/README.md

 ## Compatibilities

 Gods' Retribution is compatible with many other mods.
+These mods are not mandatory to run Gods' Retribution, but if they are loaded, some new blocks and items, and recipes, may appear.

 ### Create: Diesel Generators
 You can use the Create: Diesel Generators' crude oil to make plastic.